encyclopedia of science fiction

 13) collectors items

-there is an enormous collector's market for the memorabilia of science fiction:
+there is an enormous collector's market for

-- manuscripts (top copy original, preferably copy-edited)
+- manuscripts (top copy original,

-- first edition and old book (rare hardbacks, unusual books
+- first edition and old book (rare hardbacks,

-by well known writers and some special editions)
+unusual book by well known writers and

-- magazines (science fiction valuable issues such as
+- magazines (science fiction valuable issues

-astounding stories, amazing stories, as well as weird tales including the pulp editions
+as well as weird tales including the pulp editions

 14) fandom

-(feeling of empathy and camaraderie with others who share a common interest)
+(feeling of empathy and camaraderie with others

-expressing the amount of involvement experienced by fans
+expressing the amount of involvement experienced

-in publishing the so-called "fanzines"
+by fans in publishing the so-called "fanzines"

 some particular themes concerned: